Legal Fees

 How long will my case take to finalise?

 Simple matters in the Magistrates Court can be finalised within weeks.
-More complex cases, particularly those in the District or Supreme Court, can take several months to up to two years, depending on the seriousness of the charge and court availability.
+More complex cases, particularly those in the District or Supreme Court, can take many months to two years, depending on the seriousness of the charge and court availability.
 We can arrange a payment plan for you over the duration of your case.

 How often do I receive fee updates?